 Our libraries are part of the New South Wales Public Libraries' Drug Info program.

 You can get lots of free information about drugs, alcohol and the law online, or in person at any of our libraries.

 Your library is part of a state-wide service that provides free access to legal information.

-All of our libraries have:
+All of our libraries have access to:

-- A legal toolkit with plain language information to help answer many common legal questions
+- A legal toolkit with plain language information to help answer many common legal questions.

 Online legal information

-Here are some free online legal resources:
+Here are some more free online legal resources:

 - NSW Legislation.
 This website includes the official versions of State laws in New South Wales.